franfif/litreview/README.md

 Only a username and a password are required.
 The password must contain at least 8 characters.

-For testing, a few users have been created with content (username / password):
+For testing purposes, a few users have been created with content (username / password):
   - book_reviewer / book_reviewer2023
   - super_review / super_review2023
   - litreviewer / litreviewer2023